List of Papua New Guinean submissions for the Academy Award for Best International Feature Film

 Papua New Guinea has submitted films for the Academy Award for Best International Feature Film since 2025.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Papua New Guinean first ever submission, Papa Buka was directed by Indian filmmaker Bijukumar Damodaran.
+As of 2026, Papua New Guinea has submitted only one film, Papa Buka (2025), which was not nominated.

 Submissions

 Below is a list of the films that have been submitted by Papua New Guinea by year, and its respective Academy Awards ceremony: